stx-technologies/stox-core/README.md

 Total token pool: 600

-For example, after the event ends, the oracle decides the winning outcome is Outcome 1.
+For example, after the prediction ends, the oracle decides the winning outcome is Outcome 1.
 Users can now withdraw the following token amount from their predictions:
 * User A -> 150 tokens (100 / (100 + 300) * 600)
 * User B -> 450 tokens (300 / (100 + 300) * 600)
 * User C -> 0 tokens
 * User D -> 0 tokens

-### Pool Event Lifecycle
+### Pool Prediction Lifecycle

-* **Initializing** - The status when the event is first created.
-During this stage we define the event outcomes.
+* **Initializing** - The status when the prediction is first created.
+During this stage we define the prediction outcomes.
-* **Published** - The event is published and users can now predict on the different outcomes.
+* **Published** - The prediction is published and users can now predict on the different outcomes.
-* **Resolved** - The event is resolved and users can withdraw their winnings.
+* **Resolved** - The prediction is resolved and users can withdraw their winnings.
-* **Paused** - The event is paused and users can no longer make predictions until the event is published again.
+* **Paused** - The prediction is paused and users can no longer make predictions until the prediction is published again.
-* **Canceled** - The event is canceled.
+* **Canceled** - The prediction is canceled.
 Users can get their STX refunded to them.